zfleeman/ffmpeg4discord/README.md

 ### Optional Arguments
 - `-o`, `--output`
-  - default: the current working directory
+  - Default: the current working directory
-  - If there is a folder that you want all of your smaller clips to land in, specify it with this argument.
+  - If you want your smaller clips to go to a specific folder, use this option.
+You can also choose a custom output filename, just make sure to include the correct file extension for your video codec.
 - `-s`, `--filesize`
-  - default: `25.0`
+  - Default: `25.0`
   - Increase or decrease this value if you want to compress your video to something other than the 25MB Discord limit.
 - `-a`, `--audio-br`
   - You can change this value if you want to increase or decrease your audio bitrate.
 Lowering it will allow for a slight increase in the compressed file's video bitrate.